onera/Cassiopee/docs/developers/Git/cloning-cassiopee.md

 git remote -v
 ```

-The next time you will want to synchronise your fork from the command line, please
+The next time you will want to synchronise your fork from the command line, please type

 ```sh
 git status # make sure you have no local changes